-- 1. To operate, maintain, and manage The Hope Center's facilities as shelter and service facilities for homeless individuals for the period during which these Emergency Solutions Grants program funds are used for operation in accordance with federal regulations at 24 CFR Part 576. - 2.
-To establish written standards for the provision of assistance under the Emergency Solutions Grants program and to apply these standards consistently for all program participants. - To fully staff the facilities and provide for appropriate supervision at all times. - 4.
-To provide adult individual or group counseling, advocacy and referrals, job-skills training, and job placement assistance, and a follow-up program to homeless persons. - To provide matching funds equal to the amount of grant funds expended.
+1. To operate, maintain, and manage The Hope Center's facilities as shelter and service facilities for homeless individuals for the period during which these Emergency Solutions Grants program funds are used for operation in accordance with federal

+- regulations at 24 CFR Part 576 and with the regulations that have been developed and/or approved by the Lexington-Fayette Urban County Government. - 2.
+To establish written standards for the provision of assistance under the Emergency Solutions Grants program and to apply these standards consistently for all program participants. - 3.
+To fully staff the facilities and provide for appropriate supervision at all times. - 4.
+To provide adult individual or group counseling, advocacy and referrals, job-skills training, and job placement assistance, and a follow-up program to homeless persons. - 5.
+To provide matching funds equal to the amount of grant funds expended.
 Matching funds shall consist only of Subrecipient's revenues and shall contain no funds derived from other federal grant sources. - 6.
-To expend all grant monies by June 30, 2018.
+To expend all grant monies by June 30, 2019.